 Not exclusive to hands:

-Facial Scrub if used on scrotum skin is incredibly refreshing (promise) and will leave the delicate region feeling unbelievably super-smooth.
-Do just be careful.
+Face Scrub if used on scrotum skin is incredibly refreshing (we promise) and will leave the delicate region feeling unbelievably super-smooth.
+Do just be careful!

 As advised by our barbers, you don’t need to go overboard with your fragrance application.
 Just pick the right spots to get the most out of your scent.
 Often referred to as ‘pulse points’, spray your wrists, lower neck, back of ears and inner elbows as that’s where blood vessels sit closest to your skin and most effectively radiate heat.